GVS Magazine Desk |

 GVS: Where does Pakistan need to focus its tourism budget on?

 Martin Kobler: The important thing about branding is you need to be honest.
 It cannot be dishonest branding.
 So nation branding is a matter of confidence in the country; tourists in particular after a terror period need to feel secure to travel here.
-So for an adventure tourists, rough roads is not a problem, but if I invite my 80-year-old mother, I wouldn’t take her to Gilgit by road.
+So for adventure tourists, rough roads is not a problem, but if I invite my 80-year-old mother, I wouldn’t take her to Gilgit by road.
 So nation branding, infrastructure and involvement of private companies by the government is what Pakistan needs to work upon.

 GVS: What branding name comes to your mind when you think of Pakistan?